-- a.
-CONTRACTOR shall follow all documentation requirements required per COUNTY MHP and in compliance with federal, state and COUNTY requirements. - b.
-All CONTRACTOR documentation shall be accurate, complete, and legible, shall list each date of service; and include the face-to-face time for each service.
+a.
+CONTRACTOR shall follow all documentation requirements per COUNTY's MHP and in compliance with federal, state and COUNTY requirements.

+- b.
+All CONTRACTOR documentation shall be accurate, complete, and legible, shall list each date of service, and include the face-to-face time for each service.
 CONTRACTOR shall document travel and documentation time for each service separately from face-to-face time and provide this information to COUNTY upon request.
-Services must be identified as provided in-person, by telephone, or by telehealth. - c.
-All services shall be documented utilizing COUNTY approved templates and contain all required elements.
-CONTRACTOR agrees to satisfy the chart documentation requirements and the Agreement between COUNTY and DHCS.
-Failure to comply with documentation standards specified in this Article shall require corrective action plans.
+Services shall be identified as provided in-person, by telephone, or by telephoalth. - c.
+All services shall be documented utilizing COUNTYapproved templates and contain all required elements.
+CONTRACTOR agrees to satisfy the chart documentation requirements and the contract between COUNTY and DHCS.
+Failure to comply with documentation standards specified in this Article require corrective action plans.